jomarcardoso/brazilian-super-hero/README.md

-When he got the hammer, the energy went through it and in the first moment it was unstable in the the head of the hammer and deformed the hammer head, but soon he stabilized the energy and restored the weapon shape.
+When he got the hammer, the energy went through it and in the first moment it was unstable in the the head of the hammer and deformed it, but soon he stabilized the energy and restored the weapon shape.
 The noise out loud would scare any common human.